syncfusion-content/fileformat-docs/FileFormat/DocIO/Find and Replace.md

 {% highlight vbnet %}
 [VB]

-'Load the template document
+'Loads the template document

 Dim document As New WordDocument("Template.docx", FormatType.Docx)

-'Find the first occurrence of a particular text extended to several paragraphs in the document
+'Finds the first occurrence of a particular text extended to several paragraphs in the document

 Dim textSelections As TextSelection() = document.FindSingleLine("First paragraph Second paragraph", True, False)